 The second serving changes its flavor completely by adding the condiments to your liking.
 For the third serving of Hitsumabushi, you pour a broth made from soy sauce or green tea over the eel and rice to create a kind of Ochazuke.
 This changes the flavor again.

 The last serving is for you to enjoy however you like.
 Multiple different flavors in one dish.

 Contributed by Lena, Nagoya Foodie

-It is a specialty of Kansai – the area around Kyoto, Osaka and Kobe – as well as in Hiroshima, though there are differences in the preparation in these two places.
+A favorite food of Japanese people is okonomiyaki.
+Okonomiyaki is a traditional Japanese dish that comes from Kansai – the area around Kyoto, Osaka, and Kobe – as well as in Hiroshima, though there are differences in the preparation in these two places.

 Okonomiyaki is a kind of cabbage pancake, but that description doesn’t do it justice.
 It’s a batter with lots of cabbage, pork belly, spring onions, or loads of other ingredients.
 Sometimes it has fried ramen noodles added in, all covered in a special okonomiyaki sauce, mayonnaise and (optional) fish flakes.